QCrypt/website-2021/content/speakers/_index.md

 {{< speakers-tutorial >}}
 {{< /speakers-tutorial >}}

+## Virtual event
+In the coming weeks, we will update this page with details of how to participate virtually in QCrypt 2020.

 ## Google Calendar
 Subscribe to this calendar to stay updated about the official dates and events.